Frontier Communications (FTR) Q2 2017 Results - Earnings Call Transcript

 Thank you, Dan, and good afternoon, everyone.
 I will first start with a more detailed overview of our second quarter financial performance and provide our outlook for full year 2017.
 We will then open up the call to your questions.

 We were pleased with the company's second quarter execution given the progress we made on our key initiatives.
-Total revenue came in at $2.3 billion or a 2% decline compared to the first quarter of 2017, and we continued the trend of sequential improvement CTF revenue in Q2.
+Total revenue came in at $2.3 billion or a 2% decline compared to the first quarter of 2017, and we continued the trend of sequential improvement in CTF revenue in Q2.

-As you can see on slide 5, we continue to execute on our cost reduction initiatives highlighted by the $35 million reduction in adjusted operating expense in Q2.
+As you can see on slide 5, we continued to execute on our cost reduction initiatives highlighted by the $35 million reduction in adjusted operating expense in Q2.
 This resulted in adjusted EBITDA of $906 million or an adjusted EBITDA margin of 39.3%, a modest increase from the first quarter of 2017.
 We continue to target adjusted EBITDA margins above 40% and remain committed to achieving $350 million in additional cost synergies by mid-2018.

 Our second quarter results include a $532 million after-tax goodwill impairment charge, which has an immaterial impact on our secured debt capacity.
 Adjusted free cash flow was $205 million, up from $175 million in Q1 2017 due to some seasonality in our working capital.

 Please turn to slide 6.
 Revenues for our commercial business were $982 million or $967 million excluding the partnerships business, which was consistent with Q1 primarily due to net add progress particularly with our remote home office and small business customers.
 As a reminder, the Frontier partnerships business was not a strategic asset, and consisted of two contracts and four call centers was an immaterial impact on adjusted EBITDA.
 As Dan mentioned, we expect to see improvements in commercial during the second half of the year compared to the first half of 2017.
-Consumer revenue, which consist of CTF Operations and Frontier Legacy was $1.1 billion, down $40 million or 3% sequentially from Q1 of 2017.
+Consumer revenue, which consists of CTF Operations and Frontier Legacy was $1.1 billion, down $40 million or 3% sequentially from Q1 of 2017.

 Please turn to slide 7.
 Q2 is typically our seasonally toughest quarter, and we did experience higher-than-expected Legacy DSL voluntary churn due to seasonal moves.
-As Dan mentioned, we expect to see improvements in these metrics in the second half of the year given our ongoing commitment to refine and enhance our retention tactics coupled with enhanced marketing efforts in our cash territories and improve seasonal trends.
+As Dan mentioned, we expect to see improvements in these metrics in the second half of the year given our ongoing commitment to refine and enhance our retention tactics coupled with enhanced marketing efforts in our CAF (11:28) territories and improved seasonal trends.

 Please turn to slide 8.
 We are very pleased that we were able to overcome the challenging seasonality in CTF and achieve a sequential improvement in both voluntary and involuntary churn for CTF FiOS and an improvement in the CTF net add trends across all products in CTF while maintaining stable ARPC.